ethereum/ethereum-org-website/src/content/developers/docs/apis/backend/index.md

 For this purpose, every Ethereum client implements the JSON-RPC specification, so there are a uniform set of endpoints that applications can rely on.

-If you want to use a specific programming language to connect with an Ethereum node, roll your own solution but several convenience libraries exist within the ecosystem that make this much easier.
-With these libraries, developers can write intuitive, one-line methods to initialize JSON RPC requests (under the hood) that interact with Ethereum.
+If you want to use a specific programming language to connect with an Ethereum node, there are many convenience libraries within the ecosystem that make this much easier.
+With these libraries, developers can write intuitive, one-line methods to initialize JSONRPC requests (under the hood) that interact with Ethereum.

 ## Prerequisites {#prerequisites}